Luzifer/ots/README.md

 # Disable the switcher for dark / light theme in the top right corner
 # for example if your custom theme does not support two themes.
 disableThemeSwitcher: false

+# Override the choices to be displayed in the expiry dropdown.
+Values
+# are given in seconds and the order of the values controls the order
+# in the dropdown.
+expiryChoices: [300, ...]

 # Custom path to override embedded resources.
 You can override any
 # file present in the `frontend` directory (which is baked into the